COVID-19 in Lewis County: No new cases, 8 recovered

 - 8 individuals recovered

-The Lewis County Health System COVID-19 Resource Line is available by calling 315-376-9678.
-Anyone with questions related to the coronavirus and those showing symptoms, like a cough, fever and shortness of breath, are encouraged to call.
+Anyone with COVID-19 related questions and those who are showing symptoms of COVID-19, like a cough, fever and shortness of breath, should call the Lewis County Health System COVID-19 Resource Line at 315-376-9678.

-There have been more than 250,000 confirmed cases of COVID-19 in New York State.

 LATEST STORIES: